IBM Research: Silicon Valley

-IBM Research – Almaden is in Almaden Valley, San Jose, California.
-Its scientists perform basic and applied research in computer science, services, storage systems, physical sciences, and materials science and technology.
+In 2025, IBM Research moved its Almaden-based lab from the Almaden Valley, San Jose, California to the new IBM Research-Silicon Valley Lab in San Jose, California.
+Its scientists continue to perform basic and applied research in computer science, services, storage systems, physical sciences, and materials science and technology.

-IBM Research – Almaden occupies part of a site owned by IBM at 650 Harry Road on nearly 700 acre of land in the Santa Teresa Hills above Silicon Valley.
+The former IBM Research – Almaden location occupied part of a site owned by IBM at 650 Harry Road on nearly 700 acre of land in the Santa Teresa Hills above Silicon Valley.
 The site, built in 1985 for the research center, was chosen because of its close proximity to Stanford University, UC Santa Cruz, UC Berkeley and other collaborative academic institutions.
 Today, the research division is still the largest tenant of the site, but the majority of occupants work for other divisions of IBM.

 IBM opened its first West Coast research center, the San Jose Research Laboratory in 1952, managed by Reynold B. Johnson.
 Among its first developments was the IBM 350, the first commercial moving head hard disk drive.
 Launched in 1956, this saw use in the IBM 305 RAMAC computer system.
 Subdivisions included the Advanced Systems Development Division.
 Directors of the center include hard disc drive developer Jack Harker.

-Prompted by a need for additional space, the center moved to its present Almaden location in 1986.

-Scientists at IBM Almaden have contributed to several scientific discoveries such as the development of photoresists and the quantum mirage effect.
+Scientists at IBM Research – Almaden, now IBM Research-Silicon Valley have contributed to several scientific discoveries such as the development of photoresists and the quantum mirage effect.

-The following are some of the famous scientists who have worked in the past or are currently working in this laboratory: Rakesh Agrawal, Miklos Ajtai, Rama Akkiraju, John Backus, Raymond F. Boyce, Donald D. Chamberlin, Ashok K. Chandra, Edgar F. Codd, Mark Dean, Cynthia Dwork, Don Eigler, Ronald Fagin, Jim Gray, Laura M. Haas, Jean Paul Jacob, Joseph Halpern, Andreas J. Heinrich, Reynold B. Johnson, Maria Klawe, Jaishankar Menon, Dharmendra Modha, William E. Moerner, C. Mohan, Stuart Parkin, Nick Pippenger, Dan Russell, Patricia Selinger, Ted Selker, Barbara Simons, Malcolm Slaney, Arnold Spielberg, Ramakrishnan Srikant, Larry Stockmeyer, Moshe Vardi, Jennifer Widom, Shumin Zhai.
+The following are some of the notable scientists who have worked in the past or are currently working in this laboratory: Rakesh Agrawal, Miklos Ajtai, Rama Akkiraju, John Backus, Raymond F. Boyce, Donald D. Chamberlin, Ashok K. Chandra, Edgar F. Codd, Mark Dean, Cynthia Dwork, Don Eigler, Ronald Fagin, Jim Gray, Laura M. Haas, Jean Paul Jacob, Joseph Halpern, Andreas J. Heinrich, Reynold B. Johnson, Maria Klawe, Jaishankar Menon, Dharmendra Modha, William E. Moerner, C. Mohan, Stuart Parkin, Nick Pippenger, Dan Russell, Patricia Selinger, Ted Selker, Barbara Simons, Malcolm Slaney, Arnold Spielberg, Ramakrishnan Srikant, Larry Stockmeyer, Moshe Vardi, Jennifer Widom, Shumin Zhai.

 Australia

 IBM Research – Australia was a research and development laboratory established by IBM Research in 2009 in Melbourne.
 It was involved in social media, interactive content, healthcare analytics and services research, multimedia analytics, and genomics.
 The inaugural lab director was IBM Distinguished Engineer Glenn Wightwick and the lab was subsequently headed by several directors over its 10 years lifespan, including Vice President, Joanna Batstone and Professor Iven Mareels.
-It was to be the company’s first laboratory combining research and development in a single organisation.
+It was to be the company's first laboratory combining research and development in a single organization.

-The opening of the Melbourne lab in 2011 received an injection of $22 million in Australian Federal Government funding and an undisclosed amount provided by the State Government.

-The Melbourne Research lab was closed in 2021, approximately at the same time as the deal for tax breaks from the State Government ended.
+The opening of the Melbourne lab in 2011 received an injection of $22 million in Australian Federal Government funding and an undisclosed amount provided by the state government.
+The Melbourne Research lab was closed in 2021, approximately at the same time as the deal for tax breaks from the state government ended.
 Approximately 80 full-time researchers were made redundant.